library(mini007)

 [[1]]$responses[[1]]$response

-As an Algerian, you might love singing "Ya Rayah" when running under the rain,
+If you were Algerian, you might enjoy singing "Ya Rayah" when running under the

-while a flower might prefer to "sing" its own song of blooming in the freshness
+rain, while a flower might "sing" the gentle melody of the rain itself.

 [[1]]$responses[[2]]